 Candidates then get to experience (through observation) how these leadership skills work within the structure of our own HOC summer camp community and the various job responsibilities and expectations.

 Participants in the LIT program will have the opportunity to earn their Emergency First Aid & CPR, as well as their Bronze Medallion Certification through the Royal Life Saving Society.
-These certifications will better prepare them for the CIT program and a potential future as a HOC staff member.
+These certifications will better prepare them for the CIT program and a potential future as an HOC staff member.

 During the final day of the session (Saturday), each LIT participates in an evaluation session to discuss their personal leadership achievements and performance over the week.
 Parents are encouraged to be present for this session.

-The program is based on a two week session designed for candidates aged 14/15 who have completed at least grade 9.
+The program is based on a two-week session designed for candidates aged 14/15 who have completed at least grade 9.
 During the first week LITs will participate in camp programming in our Senior Section (choice of Overnight Hockey + Camp, Overnight Camp or Overnight Waterski Program, program cost vary), enjoying all the features and fun HOC has to offer.

 During the second week, LIT candidates make the distinct transition from camper to leader.
 They are housed in separate cabins from Senior section campers and their focus shifts from camper to leader.
 The second week consists of in-class leadership sessions, activity assists, practical teaching instruction, journal writing, staff observation assignments and an overnight camp out.